 Brownsburg outscored Ben Davis 10-0 to end the game and Bulldogs freshman Devin Courtney came up with the two biggest shots to seal the win.

 With 35.7 seconds left, Courtney drained a wide open 3-pointer to tie the game at 45.
-Courtney celebrated with a fist pump.
+She celebrated with a fist pump.

 It wouldn’t be her last.

 With 8.7 seconds remaining, Courtney gave Brownsburg its first lead of the night from the free throw line and again whipped her fist in the air.

 Courtney, who was sporting a black eye from Brownsburg’s game with Decatur Central earlier in the week, said the free throw was the more difficult of the two shots, but the trey wasn’t exactly easy.

 “I was really nervous but my teammates Ailyah Walker and Hannah (Mingus) are always telling me to calm down and take my time,” she said.
 “It was a nerve-wracking shot.
 I felt like I was going to air ball (the 3-pointer) because I don’t trust my shot.”

 Olmstead and Courtney combined for 21 of Brownsburg’s points.
 The Bulldogs had two other scorers in double figures as senior Hannah Mingus tallied 10 and sophomore Aliyah Walker led the team with 12.